 Here's three ways the 2022 Birmingham Commonwealth Games could provide opportunities for you...

 Relevant work experience

 The games will bring a range of unique opportunities that our students will have access to tap into and use to develop employability skills - who wouldn't want being a part of the Commonwealth Games on their CV?!

-Sports students will be able to support and work with athletes in the run up, during, and after the games, depending on their specialism and experience.
+Sports students may have the opportunity to support athletes in the run up, during, and after the games, depending on their specialism and experience.
 And beyond sport, there will be plenty of other opportunities for students across the university to get involved with; the Commonwealth Games will need 10,000 volunteers to support the Games, from constructing the city to host the Games, media coverage, increased healthcare and support services to aid spectators, visitors and locals - the list is endless!